 Greggory W. Hockemeyer

-Hockemeyer was attorney for the Whitley County Office of Family and Children (a/k/a Department of Child Services) from 1992 through 2007 and often represents juveniles accused of delinquency.
-He represents the Towns of Larwill and South Whitley and holds memberships in the Whitley County Bar Association; Indiana Municipal Lawyers Association; Indiana Public Defender Council; Indiana State Bar Association and American Bar Association.
+Hockemeyer was attorney for the Whitley County Office of Family and Children (a/k/a Department of Child Services) from 1992 through 2007.
+He represents the Towns of Larwill and South Whitley and the City of Columbia City (Deputy).
+His professional memberships include: the Whitley County Bar Association; Indiana Municipal Lawyers Association; Indiana Public Defender Council; Indiana State Bar Association and American Bar Association.
 A certified civil mediator since 1992, Hockemeyer’s usual practice areas relate to the individual, family and community.
-He regularly accepts cases involving: criminal and juvenile defense; adoption; divorce; estates; small business; and real estate.
+He regularly accepts cases involving: criminal and juvenile defense; adoption; estates; small business; and real estate.

-Hockemeyer helps with various community organizations, including: the Whitley County Child Protection Team; Whitley County Drug-Free Indiana; Smoke-Free Whitley County; Northeast Indiana CASA; Whitley County Board of Health; Whitley County Community Foundation; Sheriff’s Department Merit Board; United Way; and the local Community Corrections Advisory Board.
-He often serves as master of ceremonies for local events and helps assess grant and scholarship applications.
+Hockemeyer helps with various community organizations, including: the Whitley County Child Protection Team; Whitley County Drug-Free Indiana; Sheriff’s Department Merit Board; the Peabody Public Library Board of Trustees; and the local Community Corrections Advisory Board.